 Cons: Expensive.

-If you would like to hire a car read our Verona & Venice car hire guide.
+If you would like to hire a car, read our Verona & Venice car rental guide.

-With flying so cheap and convenient rail is not something I'd recommend for those arriving internationally: unless you are on a Eurail pass, coming from elsewhere in Italy or from a nearby country like Germany, Austria or Switzerland.
+With flying being so cheap and convenient, rail is not something I'd recommend for those arriving internationally, unless you are on a Eurail pass or from a nearby country like Germany, Austria, or Switzerland.

-For everything that has anything to do with Italy use our search engine below:
+For everything that has anything to do with flights to Italy or anything else Italy related use our search engine below:

 Need somewhere to stay in Venice?
 I'd recommend these hotels.